 Rwanda Reopens for Tourism

-- Currently, international visitors arriving by charter flight can visit Rwanda.
-There are no restrictions based on nationality or point of departure.
-Visitors can enter Rwanda on the condition of fulfilling the health and safety requirements outlined in these guidelines.
+- Currently, international visitors arriving by flight can visit Rwanda.
+These visitors can enter Rwanda on the condition of fulfilling the health and safety requirements outlined in these FAQs and this information note.
+Visitors must complete the Passenger Locator Form before arrival.

-- Together with the private sector, Visit Rwanda is offering attractive all-inclusive tourism packages for Rwandans and foreign residents.
+- Together with the private sector, Visit Rwanda is offering attractive packages for visitors, Rwandans and foreign residents.
 Visa on arrival remains available for all visitors to the country.

-- Cancelations/postponement policies have been updated to accommodate travellers impacted during this time and can be accessed here.
+- Cancellation policies have been updated to accommodate travellers impacted during this time and can be accessed here.
+Read also about the new incentives for tourism and travel stakeholders here

 - Tourists to Rwanda’s national parks are now required to complete a guest registration and indemnity form in advance of their visit and submit the form electronically to the park.
 Please find the forms to print and sign below: